felipe-zapata/lunalibros/README.md

 ### Post Types

 This is the most dynamic content on the site, so requires especial attention when adding a new entry.
-We'll use the plugin [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/) to create the different post types and later configure them.
+We'll use the plugin [Custom Post Type UI](https://wordpress.org/plugins/custom-post-type-ui/) to create the different post types and [Advance Custom Fields](https://wordpress.org/plugins/advanced-custom-fields/) to configure their fields later.

 1. **Books**